mkobuolys/flutter-design-patterns/assets/markdown/bridge.md

 ### IStorage

-An interface which defines methods to be implemented by the derived storage classes.
+An interface that defines methods to be implemented by the derived storage classes.

 ```
 abstract interface class IStorage {